 Lanna textiles, particularly silk weaving, reached a high level of sophistication.
 The colours and patterns of Lanna textiles were admired throughout Southeast Asia.
 These textiles create clothing, household items, and religious artifacts.

-Lanna ceramics were also renowned for their beauty and functionality.
-Potters produced a wide range of ceramic wares, including pottery, porcelain, and earthenware.
-These ceramics were used for everyday purposes as well as for ceremonial and religious rituals.
+Lanna ceramics also earned renown for their beauty and functionality.
+Potters produced a wide range of wares, including pottery, porcelain, and earthenware.
+People used these ceramics for everyday purposes and religious rituals.

 Wat Sri Suphan: A Silver Wonder